17 May 2018

 Summarised below are the key points from the budget with respect to requirements and subsidies for insulation and heating New Zealand homes.

-- The current EECA Warm Up New Zealand:Healthy Homes programme concludes on 30 June 2018.
+- The current EECA Warm Up New Zealand:Healthy Homes programme concluded on 30 June 2018.

-- Landlord insulation subsidies cease with the current programme which ends 30 June 2018.
+- Landlord insulation subsidies cease with the current programme which ended 30 June 2018.
 Learn More

 - New EECA funding has been made available for insulation for low income homeowners only in homes built prior to 2008.